 Understanding price elasticity is crucial if one seeks to improve results through better pricing.
 Yet, calculating elasticity can be an infuriatingly complex task.
 These tools and guides explain the process of how to collect data for pricing, estimate price elasticity and provides some simple examples of different approaches.
 The demand curve generator is a simple, wisdom-of-the crowds tool that can help different points of view into a consensus around the impact of pricing changes.
 It is good for workshops and for hypothesis formation.

-Price Ladders are a simple, visual tool to compare price ranges around one's own or competitive codes and to monitor compliance with pricing guidelines.
+Another important task is to make sure that the prices across one's own SKUs are logical given their relative value.
+This applies to everyday prices and after considering relative promotional support..
+Price Ladders are simple, visual tools to compare price ranges around one's own or competitive codes and to monitor compliance with pricing guidelines.